microsoft/language-server-protocol/_specifications/specification-3-15.md

 _Response_:

 * result: void
-* error: code and message set in case an exception happens during the 'window/workDoneProgress/create' request
+* error: code and message set in case an exception happens during the 'window/workDoneProgress/create' request.
+In case an error occurs a server must not send any progress notification using the token provided in the `WorkDoneProgressCreateParams`.

 #### <a href="#telemetry_event" name="telemetry_event" class="anchor">Telemetry Notification (:arrow_left:)</a>